 1 The season is from 1 January to 31 December.
 However, in order to protect the fish during spawning, portions of the water will be closed and notices posted at the areas affected.

-13. Radio controlled bait boats are allowed all year to a max distance of 120 metres during times when the Sailing facility is not operating on the water – Members must have their own appropriate insurance.
+16. Radio controlled bait boats are allowed to a max distance of 120 metres during times when the Sailing facility is not operating on the water – Members must have appropriate insurance.

-14. Members are responsible for the clearance of litter from any peg they fish and the litter must be removed from site and not put in the litter bins on site.
+17. Members are responsible for the clearance of litter from pegs they fish.
+Litter must be removed from site and not put in the bins.

 Incident requiring the Police call 101.
 In emergency call 999.